 Given these strong credentials, it makes sense that Marco has become a highly in-demand remixer and re-editor.
 Over the years, he’s delivered inspired reworks for the likes of Prins Thomas, Joakim, Francis Bebey and Vangelis Katsoulis.
 In 2015, the best of these revisions were gathered together on the ‘Sorry for the late reply’ compilation.
-More recently, Marco has provided signature reworks for Swedish pop icon Robyn and another for Indie-Dance heavyweights Metronomy.
+More recently, Marco has provided signature reworks for Swedish pop icon Robyn, Sebastien Tellier and another for Indie-Dance heavyweights Metronomy.

 Marco is no stranger to musical collaboration either, joining forces with Italian ambient pioneer Gigi Masin and UK musician Jonny Nash to form the ambient super group Gaussian Curve and deliver two timeless albums of head-in-the-clouds bliss for Amsterdam’s Music From Memory label.
 There’s no smaller matter of his occasional studio hook-ups with Jan Schulte (aka Wolf Muller) as Young Wolf.
 Over the years, both Gaussian Curve and Young Wolf have performed live, while summer 2018 saw Marco’s first solo live show on the main stage at Holland’s Dekmantel Festival.